ImadABID/MinTap/Tap/README.md

 This object is the business logic of the tap application.

-Its implementation is done in "tap.js" and it is imported in "index.js"
+Its implementation is done in "tap.js" and it is imported in "index.js" using this line of code :

+    const tap = require('./tap').tap;

 It has the following methods :